UK market focus Research-led example Portfolio and accessibility

 UX Designer CV Example UK

-Start with Sophie Lewis's ux designer structure, then replace the sample process, shipped work, and design outcomes with your own.
+Start with Priya Shah's structure, then replace the sample research, wireframes, and usability examples with your own evidence.

 CV preview